Typographic Details - Using Correct Spaces and Punctuation

 Quotation marks & apostrophes

-Use the proper quotation marks and apostrophes (not straight marks).
+Use proper quotation marks and apostrophes (not straight marks).

 Ellipsis